 The regional distribution of foreigners in terms of the proportion of foreign workers in total employment has remained very stable in the second half of the 1990s but is changing slowly since 2000.
 Every federal state started to increase the share of foreign workers in total employment from 1999 onwards and the rank order changed little.
-The region with the highest share of foreign workers continues to be Vorarlberg, the westernmost province, closely followed by Vienna.
-Thus, in 2010, the proportion of foreign workers in total employment of Vienna reached 19.8% (after 19.2% in 2009), while the share in Vorarlberg stood at 20.2% (after 19.9% in 2009).
+The region with the highest share of foreign workers continues to be Vorarlberg, the westernmost province, closely followed by Vienna until 2011.
+In 2011, the proportion of foreign workers in total employment of Vienna converged with the rate of Vorarlberg at 20.9%.